arielf/cuts/README.md

-If this file exists, cuts will read it during startup allowing you override cuts default parameters, in particular the value of the `$ICS` input-column separator regex.
+If this file exists, cuts will read it during startup allowing you override cuts default parameters, in particular the value of the `$ICS` input-column separator regexp.
 The syntax of this file is perl:

 ```